antonfirsov/docs/2016/07-Net-Framework-4-6-2-RS1/Framework-4-6-2-Release-RS1.md

 ##Long Path Support (`MAXPATH`)

 We [fixed the 260 character (MAXPATH) file name length limitation](https://visualstudio.uservoice.com/forums/121579-visual-studio-2015/suggestions/4954037-fix-260-character-file-name-length-limitation) in the System.IO APIs.
-Over 4500 of you voted for this issue on UserVoice.
+Over 4500 of you voted for this issue on UserVoice!

 This limitation doesn't usually affect consumer applications (for example, loading files out of "My Documents"), but is more common on developer machines that build deeply nested source trees or use specialized tools that also run on Unix (where long paths are much more common).